-- 7.74 As at 01 April 2019 a need has been identified for an additional 19 permanent pitches for Gypsies and Travellers in the National Park within the plan period.
-This is comprised of a need for: - 6 pitches in East Sussex - 13 pitches in Brighton and Hove - 7.75 In addition, a need has been identified for 9 Travelling Showperson's plots in the Hampshire area of the National Park.
+- 7.74 As at 01 April 2019 a need has been identified for an additional 14 permanent pitches for Gypsies and Travellers in the National Park within the plan period.
+This is comprised of a need for: - I pitches in East Sussex - 13 pitches in Brighton and Hove - 7.75 In addition, a need has been identified for 9 Travelling Showperson's plots in the East Hampshire area of the National Park, that is noted in Policy SD33, Figure 7.4.
 A Travelling Showperson's plot is the equivalent of a pitch on a Gypsy and Traveller site, but potentially also incorporating space for storage and additional vehicles.